Knowing how to transport a desktop pc in a car is essential if you own a PC. At some point, transporting it is inevitable.

-  If you are unable to fit your monitor safely into a vehicle, consider renting a monitor (or monitors).
-It’s not ideal in terms of cost, but it might be the right solution for your specific situation.
+If you cannot fit your monitor safely into a vehicle, consider renting a monitor (or monitors).
+It’s not ideal in terms of cost, but it might be the right solution for your situation.

-If you choose to stand it upright behind a front seat, I highly recommend throwing towels or sheets folded multiple times over it to prevent front and back movement or surface damage.
+If you stand it upright behind a front seat, I highly recommend throwing towels or sheets folded multiple times over it to prevent front and back movement or surface damage.

 Help, my computer won’t start up after transport!

-If your PC becomes unstable or won’t boot after transportation, firstly check for any loose components inside.
+If your PC becomes unstable or won’t boot after transportation, first check for any loose components inside.
 Secure them if anything is loose or has come unfixed.

 One of the first things to check is, of course, your CPU cooler.
-Make sure that it’s secure and retaining pressure against the top of your CPU to ensure proper cooling of the CPU.
+Ensure it’s secure and retaining pressure against the top of your CPU to ensure proper CPU cooling.

 Next, check all the power plugs, data connectors, and RAM modules.
 Make sure they are all plugged in properly.
-Do not skip over this step, or take it lightly, as it is a very commonly overlooked and common issue.
+Please do not skip over this step or take it lightly, as it is a commonly overlooked and common issue.

-Check that cables, or anything that can move hasn’t obstructed any cooling fans and they can all spin freely.
+Check that cables, or anything that can move, haven’t obstructed any cooling fans, and they can all spin freely.

-If your computer still won’t boot or remains unstable, try cleaning the RAM contacts.
+If your computer won’t boot or remains unstable, try cleaning the RAM contacts.

 Some professionals use various packaging materials to pack inside a PC case to keep everything from moving.
 Of course, there is nothing wrong with that if you know exactly what you are doing.

-Other packaging materials like expanding packaging bags are expensive and can actually be damaging if not used properly.
+Other packaging materials, like expanding packaging bags, are expensive and can be damaging if not used properly.

-This is an instance where shortcuts can cost money or the possibility of losing data.
-So take your time and do it right, you will be happy you did.
+This is an instance where shortcuts can cost money or potentially lose data.
+So take your time and do it right.
+You will be happy you did.